Aspose/releases.aspose.com/content/en/3d/python-net/new-releases/aspose.3d-for-python-via-.net-24.4.0-windows-amd64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.3D for Python via .NET 24.4.0 Windows AMD64.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+This release of Aspose.3D for Python via .NET brings exciting new features and enhancements for developers working on Windows 64-bit systems.

+### Blender File Import is Now Supported

+We are pleased to announce the support for Blender 3D file import capability with Aspose.3D for Python via .NET 24.4.0.
+You can effortlessly import 3D models created with the popular Blender software and take your 3D file processing app functionality to the next level.

+### Enhanced DXF to GLTF Conversion

+Developers can experience improved handling of DXF files during conversion to GLTF format with the latest update to the 3D Python API.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.3D for Python via .NET 24.4.0 Release Notes](https://releases.aspose.com/3d/python-net/release-notes/2024/aspose-3d-for-python-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}